Planning for the future 2026/27

-Despite this challenge, a balanced budget has been achieved for 2025/26 through necessary savings and the use of council reserves, built up over years careful financial management.
-However, the current projected budget gap is now around £26.6m in 2026/27, which means significant savings in addition to those in the current budget must be found in the coming years to meet this gap.
+Despite this challenge, a balanced budget will be achieved for 2026/27 through necessary savings and the use of council reserves, built up over years careful financial management.
+However, the current projected budget gap is now around £43m in 2027/28, which means significant savings in addition to those in the current budget must be found in the coming years to meet this gap.

 While the palatable options for the budget continue to narrow, residents are asked for their views on what is important for council services over the next few years.

-The ongoing financial challenges have not stopped Bromley being an effective and award-winning council, with many achievements taking place and some of the achievements from the last year.
+The ongoing financial challenges have not stopped Bromley being an effective and award-winning council, with many achievements taking place and some of the achievements from the last year outlined below.

 Key council achievements

-- Received an ‘Outstanding’ rating for our Youth Justice Service, being one of only five across London to receive this highest grading following inspection, which follows the achievement last year of an Outstanding Ofsted rating across the board in Children’s Services.
+- Received an ‘Outstanding’ rating for our Youth Justice Service, being one of only five across London to receive this highest grading following inspection, which follows the prior achievement of an Outstanding Ofsted rating across the board in Children’s Services.

 - Continued to deliver the £1m Platinum Jubilee Parks Fund, with various park improvements delivered across the borough with the support of local groups.

-- Nine parks and green spaces in Bromley have been awarded the Green Flag Award for parks and greenspaces.
+- Ten parks and green spaces in Bromley have been awarded the Green Flag Award for parks and greenspaces.

 - Delivering more Bromley Homes for Bromley People at sites across the borough, including affordable housing developments progressing in West Wickham, Beckenham and at Bromley North, while also completing housing acquisition schemes to secure the properties needed to provide permanent homes for our residents facing homelessness.